ikcede/ts-react-storybook-starter/README.md

 3. Go to your repository's Settings > Secrets and variables > Actions page and add a new Repository Secret
 4. Make sure the name of the secret in the workflow matches

-## Available Scripts
+## Local Development

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 **Note**: This runs the App files in example/ as the dev environment.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `npm test`